decentralized-identity/presentation-exchange/spec/spec.md

       - The object ****MAY**** contain a `subject_is_issuer` property, and if present its value ****MUST**** be one of the following strings:
-        - `required` - This indicates that the processing entity ****MUST**** submit a response that has been _self-attested_, i.e., the credential used in the presentation has been 'issued' by the subject of the credential.
+        - `required` - This indicates that the processing entity ****MUST**** submit a response that has been _self-attested_, i.e., the claim used in the presentation has been 'issued' by the subject of the claim.
-        - `preferred` - This indicates that it is ****RECOMMENDED**** that the processing entity submit a response that has been _self-attested_, i.e., the credential used in the presentation has been 'issued' by the subject of the credential.
+        - `preferred` - This indicates that it is ****RECOMMENDED**** that the processing entity submit a response that has been _self-attested_, i.e., the claim used in the presentation has been 'issued' by the subject of the claim.

         The `subject_is_issuer` property could be used by a [[ref:Verifier]] to require that certain inputs be _self_attested_.
 For example, a college